dpraul/genres-are-cool/README.md

 genre using those Spotify audio features.
 To do this, a new database of features must be generated using the MSD and Spotify Web API.

 ## 1. Requirements

-All requirements can be installed by running `pip install -r requirements.txt` inside a virtualenv.
+The project depends on the Python 2.7 SciPy stack plus some other dependencies.
+The best way to set this up is to use one of the
+[SciPy-stack compatible Python distributions](http://www.scipy.org/install.html) (for instance, Anaconda) to install Python into an `env` folder, then run `pip install -r requirements.txt` inside the env.
 The packages used are:

- - SQLAlchemy
- - matplotlib
- - numpy
- - pytables
- - TensorFlow
+ - PyYAML
  - spotipy

+TensorFlow is also required.
+Install it using the [TensorFlow Download and Setup guide](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html#download-and-setup).
+If you're using Anaconda, this is very easy.

 Spotify OAuth credentials are needed to get song analysis information.
 Copy `config_sample.yml` to a new file `config.yml` and replace the Spotify client_id and client_secret with your OAuth credentials.

 ## 2. Data